Josh-Bowen/Pomodoro-X-Friendo/software_Development_Plan.md

 ## Interaction and Experience
 When the app is started, there will be a welcome message and brief explanation on what the app is, as well as how to use it.
-The user will be prompted to run a command to start the timer.
+The user will be prompted to name their new friendo, after which

 ## Functions